theperrygroup/rezen/docs/STYLE_GUIDE.md

 ## 🚀 Quick Start

-New to the ReZEN API?
+New to the API?
 Start here:

 1. **[Install the client](../getting-started/installation.md)** - Get up and running
 2. **[Configure authentication](../getting-started/authentication.md)** - Set up your API key